-This article introduces the effect of the surface carbon concentration of 20CrMo steel on its heat treatment properties.
+This article discusses the impact of surface carbon concentration on the heat treatment properties of 20CrMo steel.

 2. Heat treatment process, technical requirements and problems of hydraulic cylinder

-This type of hydraulic cylinder has a large volume, the unit weight of the product is about 365kg, and the effective thickness is 150-200mm.
+This hydraulic cylinder type has a large volume, with a unit weight of approximately 365kg and an effective thickness of 150-200mm.

-After heat treatment, carburizing and quenching, the carburizing layer depth of the workpiece is required to be 1.0-1.4mm, and the overall hardness of the workpiece is controlled at 58-62HRC.
+After undergoing heat treatment, carburization, and quenching, the workpiece should have a carburizing layer depth of 1.0-1.4mm and an overall hardness of 58-62HRC.

-See Table 1 for the chemical composition requirements of 20CrMo steel in GB / T 3077-1999 alloy structural steel.
+Please refer to Table 1 for the chemical composition specifications of 20CrMo steel in GB/T 3077-1999 alloy structural steel.

 Table 1 chemical composition of 20CrMo steel (mass fraction) (%)